jina-ai/finetuner/docs/walkthrough/basic-concepts.md

 {class}`~finetuner.experiment.Experiment` and {class}`~finetuner.run.Run`.

 An Experiment defines the machine learning task you're fine-tuning for.
-A Run refers to a single execution of the Experiment with specific configurations.
+A Run refers to a single execution of the Experiment with a specific configuration.
 An Experiment contains a list of Runs, each with different configurations.
 For example: